Dr James Harriman-Smith

 Following time spent teaching English back at the Ecole Normale, my postgraduate work studied the place of Shakespeare and the theatre in the literary culture of the long eighteenth century, both in Britain and France.

 I became a trustee of the British Shakespeare Association in November 2014, and was appointed to a lectureship in Restoration and eighteenth-century literature at Newcastle University in September 2015.
+At SELLLs I teach on a wide range of undergraduate and postgraduate courses, and welcome PhD candidates whose research interests overlap with my own.

 My research concerns what James Boswell, in 1770, called 'literary productions relative to the art of acting': a heterogeneous range of materials from across the long eighteenth century, including letters, biographies, articles, and scholarly editions as well as acting treatises and manuals.
 Key themes within this work include: celebrity and identity, the theory and performance of the passions, and the transmission of theatrical tradition on both page and stage.